girlscript/winter-of-contributing/Competitive_Programming/C++/Maths & Number Theory/Binary_Exponentiation.md

 ```

+# Time Complexity Analysis
+The basic brute force approach takes O(n) nultiplications to calculate a<sup>n</sup>.

+With our optimized binary exponentiation approach, we do the following operations:

+- O(log n) multiplication to keep track of powers
+- Maximum O(log n) multiplications to get final result
+- (log n) left shift operations

+Hence, from the point of time complexity, this is O(log n) multiplications.
+Usually, multiplication of two numbers say a and a takes O( loga * loga) considering it has loga digits.
+In most cases, multiplication is considered to be a constant time operation.

+Hence, in reality, following is the actual time complexity comparison:

+- Brute force: (n * loga * loga)
+- Binary exponentiation: (logn * loga * loga)

+This improves the performance greatly.

 # Applications
 Note that Binary Exponentiation can be used in any problem where the power needs to be calculated.
 This will improve the performance greatly of the sub-routine that is concerned with the calculation of the power.